RyangDiaz/carla-obstacle-avoidance/README.md

 Ryan Diaz (diaz0329@umn.edu) (advised by Yevgeniy Vorobeychik (yvorobeychik@wustl.edu))

 This is a codebase representing my work done over the course of the Summer 2024 CSE REU program at Washington University in St. Louis.
-Specifically, it handles training a vision-based static obstacle avoidance agent using knowledge distillation between a privileged RL agent and a visuomotor IL agent in the CARLA [1] simulation.
+Specifically, it handles training a vision-based static obstacle avoidance agent using knowledge distillation between a privileged RL agent and a visuomotor IL agent in the CARLA [1] simulation (the other repository I worked on that focused on obstacle detection in CARLA can be found [here](https://github.com/RyangDiaz/carla-yolo-dataset-generator)).
 This repository originally started off as a fork of the repository for the paper [End-to-End Urban Driving by Imitating a Reinforcement Learning Coach (Roach)](https://arxiv.org/abs/2108.08265) [2].
 This paper constitutes the main foundation of my method and heavily inspired a lot of my ideas.

 ## Resources